bookcicle/bookcicle_editor/README.md

-Certainly!
-Here's the updated README with the **`toolbarStyle`** attribute added to the **Editor Settings** section.

----

 # Bookcicle Editor

-**Bookcicle Editor** is a feature-rich text editor built on **TipTap** with **React**, and **Vite**, leveraging **Material UI (MUI)** for styling and theming.
+**Bookcicle Editor** is a feature-rich text editor built on **TipTap** with **React** and **Vite**, leveraging * *Material UI (MUI)** for styling and theming.
 It offers a seamless rich-text editing experience with a modern, customizable interface, allowing users to format text, insert media, and write with style.
-The editor is designed to be responsive, flexible.
-It has been built to be integrated into desktop applications frontends.
-Bookcicle uses it in its Tauri V2 cross platform desktop application.
+The editor is designed to be responsive and flexible, built to be integrated into desktop application frontends.
+Bookcicle uses it in its Tauri V2 cross-platform desktop application.

 ## Features